danieldeles/nodejs-demoapp/README.md

 This document describes how to develop a pipeline for the CI (Continuous Integration) process using the GitHub project.

-This project was forked: https://github.com/benc-uk/nodejs-demoapp
+This project code using NodeJS was forked: https://github.com/benc-uk/nodejs-demoapp

 Pipeline prerequisites: